ShadowBumble/shadowbumble.github.io/_posts/2024-10-31-osepreview.md

 ## Lessons Learned

-So maybe to conclude this post a small overview of what I think are the most valueable lessons to take with you start the course and do the exam.
+So maybe to conclude this post a small overview of what I think are the most valueable lessons to take with you starting the course and do the exam.

 - Do the course challenges, not only the regular ones but also the extra mile ones.
 Especially the extra mile ones are going to give you a lot of insights and learnings.